splunk/public-o11y-docs/gdi/get-data-in/application/dotnet/troubleshooting/common-dotnet-troubleshooting.rst

 Check the AlwaysOn Profiling configuration
 ----------------------------------------------------------------

 If AlwaysOn Profiling is :ref:`not working as intended <profiling-intro>`, check the configuration settings.
-The .NET instrumentation logs AlwaysOn Profiling's settings using INF messages at startup.
+The .NET instrumentation logs AlwaysOn Profilin settings using INF messages at startup.
 Search for the string ``TRACER CONFIGURATION``.

 Unsupported .NET version
 -----------------------------------------------